 Essentially, SCORM is a domain profile using content packaging and simple sequencing specifications.
 Conventionalized by the Department of Defense, it claims high standards of operations and systems capabilities.
 Consequently, it has become the basic framework for large corporation application and appellation.

 How does one use it?

-Technicians and trainers can master the software and code, without an unjust amount of time and hassle, comparable to parallel software.
+Technicians and trainers can master the software and code without unnecessary hassle or having to forfeit an inordinate amount of time, often the case with parallel software.
 It is cost-efficient, interoperable, and reusable.
-This allows companies to generate and compose training modules from internal and external sources.
-Because it is reusable, it is a create once and customize as needed solution.
+Furthermore, it allows companies to generate and compose training modules from internal and external sources.
+Because it is reusable, SCORM operates a create-once and customize-as-needed solution.
 Individualized content, based on existing content, is trivial.